sysadminPSQ/Assignment/README.md

 ##Do's and Don't

-1. The Author parameter in the API should be your name and email ID.
+1. The Author parameter in the API should be your name or email ID.

 2. You can use the API to filter Articles for only 3 Parameters i.e. `id` of the article, `author` and `published` state of the article.
 Use this effectively so that you always see the articles published by you and not others.
 This is key to the app.